 I had began taking some of my pay from Justin in grapes- those Rhone varietals I'd come to love so much.
 They came from Saxum's James Berry Vineyard, a plot at an altitude of about 1,200 feet whose soil is a shale limestone blend of breathtaking potency.
 What I began making on my own was so different from Westberg's output that it gave me the chance to branch out further still.
 Claudia and I decided to name our budding winery Turtle Rock, a nod to the beautiful local limestone that over time wears down and comes to resemble a turtle's shell.

 And we were off.
 Our first-ever 2011 James Berry Maturin scored a 92 by Robert Parker's Wine Advocate.
-Some years later the 2016 and 2017 Maturin, a blend of Syrah, Graciano, and Grenache from the James Berry plot, each received a 99 from Jeb Dunnuck, an influential Colorado bases wine critic who knows the Paso scene well.
+Some years later the 2016 and 2017 Maturin, a blend of Syrah, Graciano, and Grenache from the James Berry plot, each received a 99 from Jeb Dunnuck, an influential Colorado based wine critic who knows the Paso scene well.
 He also named our 2017 Maturin number 5 in his top 100 wines.
 Upon hearing the news, my phone began blowing up with congratulatory texts from friends and winemakers, but it wasn't until I heard Claudia crying tears of joy that I truly realized the significance of what we had accomplished.
 We have had continued success and received our first 100 points for our 2019 G2 Syrah.